alexpanther101/ClueBot/README.md

 3) Then in VScode, open the desired folder you want to store the repo in, and click on terminal -> New terminal.
 4) Once you are in the right folder in terminal, type "git clone <link you just copied>" and hit enter.
 The repo should create itself under the folder you created.

+In order to run the program, go to the terminal and type python main.py~